frankframework/frank-manual/docs/source/advancedDevelopment/deployment/usingFrankRunner.rst

 * There is no need to add database drivers like ``h2`` to ``pom.xml``.
 The Frank!Runner installs them automatically.
 * There is no need to add depencency ``geronimo-jms_1.1_spec`` to ``pom.xml``.
 The Frank!Runner deploys it automatically.
+* There is no need to configure a scenarios root directory.
+The Frank!Runner automatically configures the absolute path to ``src/test/testtool``.
 * There is no need to add properties like ``dtap.stage`` to ``pom.xml``.
 These properties are set automatically by the Frank!Runner.

 In this case, the database driver and possibly the JAR of ``geronimo-jms_1.1_spec`` should be deployed manually in the production environment.
 In every deployment of the Frank!Framework, property ``dtap.stage`` should be configured manually.